 That being said, I’d still like to suggest some things that might help us in guarding our hearts and friendships:

 - Defining the Relationship – this simply means being clear about your intentions and feelings in any friendship.
 So many people get tripped up here because wrong conclusions are drawn.
-If you think you might be leading someone on, say something.
-If your feelings change and you’re wanting to be more than friends, say something.
+If you think you might be leading someone on, say something!
+If your feelings change and you’re wanting to be more than friends, say something!
 Clearly communicating our feelings before they’ve been built up into a gushy nuclear explosion, although it may seem awkward or unnecessary at the time, helps everyone and does a better job protecting friendships in the long run.
-Cue hilarious video!

 - Having Clear Boundaries – having boundaries that we won’t compromise on helps us to pursue who we’ve decided we actually want to be and they help us to guard our hearts well.
-When we know the kind of person we want to be, we can decide what we will do and what we will not do.
+When we look into the Bible and see the kind of person God calls us to be, we can decide what we will do and what we will not do.
 What we allow to be done to us and what we will not allow.
 We set up standards of behaviour that will protect our values and we stick to them.
 Having clear boundaries will protect us when we’re feeling emotionally vulnerable because we won’t have to make decisions in the moment, they will already have been made.

 - Listen to Your Friends – if your close friends are constantly telling you that you’re getting too close to someone, Do Not Ignore Them!
 They may be able to see something you can’t.
 Wisdom will always hear the voice of a friend and respond.
 If everyone is shouting and waving red flags and you’re ignoring them, please refer yourself to the second bullet point.